anshulsinghh/fuelefficient/README.md

 </p>

 ## How is Data Sourced?
-FuelEfficient sources vehicle MPG data from the EPA's <a href="https://www.fueleconomy.gov/feg/download.shtml">Fuel Economy Dataset</a>.
-Each row in the dataset contains the year/make/model/variation of the car, as well as the car's MPG.
-This data is parsed and used by FuelEfficient
+FuelEfficient sources vehicle data from the EPA's <a href="https://www.fueleconomy.gov/feg/download.shtml">Fuel Economy Dataset</a>.
+Each row in the dataset contains the year/make/model/variation/mpg of the car alongside other extraneous information

+CO<sub>2</sub> emissions are calculated by multiplying a vehicle's MPG by <i>19.64</i> (lbs of CO2released from burning 1 gallon of gas)

 ## How It Works
 FuelEfficient is built on a MySQL, Express, React, and NodeJS stack.